Speedysnail6/username-generator/README.md

 Special Parameters
 ------------------
-If data is sent to `generate.php` through the URL for example `generate.php?prefix=xx_` or by sending it directly through a form with the method `$_GET`.
+If data is sent to `generate.php` through the URL for example `generate.php?prefix=xx_&gm=2` or by sending it directly through a form with the method `$_GET`.
 The current parameters are:

 > **prefix** - what's before the username ex. (the_awesome_)